MichaIng/DietPi-Docs/docs/software/bittorrent.md

 ## Deluge

 Deluge, the web interface BitTorrent server that allows you to download BitTorrent files.
-This python coded BitTorrent server is an alternative to the [Lightweight Transmission](#transmission-lightweight-bittorrent-server-with-web-interface) option.
+This Python coded BitTorrent server is an alternative to the [Lightweight Transmission](#transmission-lightweight-bittorrent-server-with-web-interface) option.

 !!! hint "USB dedicated hard drive highly recommended"